 03 of 09

-Here's one that makes little sense: why shouldn't I keep my razor in my bathroom?
-After all, I only use it when I'm in the shower or bath!
+Here's one that makes little sense: Why shouldn't you keep your razor in your bathroom?
+After all, you only use it when you're in the shower or bath.

 Well, if you want to use your razors longer and get a better shave, you're better off keeping your razors somewhere else.
 The humidity will oxidize (or rust) the razor blades and dull them.

 After each use, you should dry your razor and put it somewhere cool and dry.
 If you insist on keeping it in the bathroom, you can put it in an airtight plastic bag between uses.

 Wait, what?
 Another common bathroom item that shouldn't be kept in the bathroom?
 But where else would I keep my toothbrush?